Your Land, Your Decision

 Why is it taking so long?

 One of the most frequently asked questions is, “Why does it take so long to complete the probate process?”
 There is no set time frame for the process of probating trust or restricted lands and/or trust funds.
-The completion of a probate requires the coordination and collaboration of the Agency, LTRO, OHA, and OST.
+The completion of a probate requires the coordination and collaboration of the Agency, LTRO, OHA, and BTFA.
 Gathering the required documents such as death certificates, marriage licenses, and adoption decrees requires the cooperation of the decedent’s heirs.
 The gathering of these documents can sometimes take months to complete; therefore, it is important that interested parties respond to requests for information in a timely manner.

-When the Agency has gathered all of the required documents, they will forward the probate package to OHA for adjudication.
+When the agency has gathered all of the required documents, they will forward the probate package to OHA for adjudication.
 OHA will review, prioritize, and ultimately schedule the estate for a formal hearing or summary probate.
 There is no set time frame for the scheduling of hearings.
-OHA sometimes returns probate packages to the Agency for clarification and/or further documentation; this can cause delays in the scheduling of the hearing.
+OHA sometimes returns probate packages to the agency for clarification and/or further documentation; this can cause delays in the scheduling of the hearing.

 What assets will the Secretary probate?
-25 CFR part 15, § 15.10

 (a) We will probate only the trust or restricted land, or trust personalty owned by the decedent at the time of death.